 The GW Office of International Medicine Programs (IMP) is a leader in international medical education and training.
-We offer programs for both GW and international scholars, on campus in Washington, D.C., as well as across the globe.
-Knowing that international experience plays an increasing role in the personal and professional development of future medical leaders, IMP is one of the oldest institutions to offer clinical electives, residencies, observerships and fellowships that cover undergraduate, graduate and postdoctoral levels.
+We offer programs for both GW and international scholars on campus in Washington, DC, and across the globe.
+Knowing that international experience plays an increasing role in the personal and professional development of future medical leaders, IMP is one of the oldest institutions to offer clinical electives, residencies, observerships, and fellowships that cover undergraduate, graduate, and postdoctoral levels.
 GW medical scholars return from time abroad, whether in rural clinics or urban hospital settings, with a deeper understanding of complex global health issues and hands-on experience in their fields.
-International medical scholars gain similar expertise, as well as invaluable motivation to make a meaningful and lasting contribution to the medical and healthcare needs of their home country.
+International medical scholars gain similar expertise and invaluable motivation to make a meaningful and lasting contribution to the medical and healthcare needs of their home country.

 Global Health Track

 The Global Health Track is designed to increase GW medical students' awareness about international health systems, global diseases, and assessment techniques for the specific health needs of countries at various stages of development.

 International Clinical Electives

 International Clinical Rotations and Medical or Surgical Missions are designed to provide GW medical students with an opportunity to enrich and diversify their medical education in a different physical and social setting.

 Eligible to both GW and international scholars, the Virtual Research Training Program (VRTP) in Precision Medicine (4 weeks & 8 weeks) provides remote training on Precision Medicine principles and procedures.
 Learning is facilitated in a virtual classroom environment for live lectures with discussions, group activities on healthcare analytics utilizing clinical bioinformatics, and algorithmic analyses focused on clinical models for Precision Medicine implementation.

 The next four-week VRTP course will be held from January 3 - 30, 2022.